-The Group classifies its financial assets in the following categories: loans and receivables and available-for-sale.
-The classification depends on the purpose for which the assets were acquired.
+The Group classifies its financial assets in the following categories: loans and receivables and available for-sale.
+The classification depends on the nature of the assets and the purpose for which the assets were acquired.
 Management determines the classification of its financial assets at initial recognition.